Glendale, Arizona: History

 World War II brought the birth of Thunderbird Field to train civilian pilots for the Army.
 In late 1940, a few Hollywood actors and businessmen, headed by Leland Hayward, approached the Army to establish a primary flight training school.
 This group chose the site of Thunderbird Field primarily because of its abundance of space, excellent weather, and good visibility.
 While this field was being built in 1941, the Army was busy working on a larger base for $4.5 million, Luke Field (now Luke Air Force Base).
 This base was named for the first pilot to receive a Medal of Honor, Lt.
 Frank Luke Jr. Thunderbird Field would later become the Thunderbird American Graduate School for International Management.

 The military and college presence, as well as the increase in population (nearly doubling between 1950 and 1960), sparked a need for utilities, parks, schools and streets.
 Over the next 40 years, the city added a landfill, water treatment plant, sewage plants, libraries, parks, public safety facilities, an airport, a city hall and a civic center.
 In the 1970s, Glendale practiced strip annexation to claim future territory to annex that another city couldn't claim.
 Current strip borders are along Northern Avenue, Peoria Avenue, Perryville Road, and Camelback Road.

 Arrowhead Towne Center opened in 1993, and the surrounding neighborhood, Arrowhead Ranch, made the area a hotspot for housing and shopping.
 The completion of Loop 101 throughout Glendale opened the city to the rest of the Valley.

 In recent decades, the city has begun major investment into tourism.
 The establishment of the Westgate Entertainment District, housing Desert Diamond Arena, and State Farm Stadium in the early 2000s made Glendale a destination for locals and visitors.
-Construction of the VAI Resort and Mattel Adventure Park, scheduled to open in 2025, will continue to grow Glendale's tourism economy creating hundreds of new jobs and proving more than a thousand new hotel rooms for the city.
+Construction of the VAI Resort and Mattel Adventure Park will continue to grow Glendale's tourism economy creating hundreds of new jobs and providing more than a thousand new hotel rooms for the city.
 The completion of Loop 303 in 2011 also resulted in an increase in industrial development.

 In 2024, the city called on the Department of Defense to lobby for Arizona Governor Katie Hobbs to veto bipartisan legislation to increase housing supply in Arizona.
-Ryan Lee, the city's intergovernmental-programs director, confirmed to The Atlantic that he was behind the move.
+Ryan Lee, the city's intergovernmental-programs director, confirmed to Jerusalem Demsas of The Atlantic that he was behind the move but refused to otherwise comment.
+Demsas speculated the Department of Defense was "doing a favor for a NIMBY local government" due to Luke Air Force Base being located nearby.
 State Representative Analise Ortiz, whose district includes parts of Glendale, criticized the city for going behind legislators' back to lobby against the legislation, "This is not the way we typically go about creating policy."